modernfidelity/vagrant-web-prod-precise64/README.md

 Vagrant Multi VM Environment
 ============================

-This code provides VagrantFile + Puppet files for a standalone web prod environment, consisting of multi VMs.
+##This code provides VagrantFile + Puppet files for a standalone web prod environment, consisting of multi VMs.

+###Instructions

 Make sure you have installed the Vagrant software : http://www.vagrantup.com/